eflautt/ga-data-science/lessons/lesson-7/readme.md

 **Check:** While it's apparent that the cross validated approach here generated more error, which of the two approaches would predict on new data more accurately: the single model, or the cross validated, averaged one?
 Why?

+***

 <a name="guided-practice-cv"></a>
 ## Guided Practice: cross validation with linear regression (20 mins)

-**Check:** If we were to continue increasing the number of folds in cross validation, which with each increase would also increase the training set; do you expect error to increase or decrease?
+If we were to continue increasing the number of folds in cross validation, which with each increase would also increase the training set; do you expect error to increase or decrease?

 Apply the following code through a loop of numbers 2 to 50 and find answers to these questions: `range(2, 51, 2)`